O'Cashen History, Family Crest & Coats of Arms

 The surname O'Cashen was first found in Munster, where they held a family seat as Chiefs of the Dalcassian race.
 Irish history, after the Norman Conquest of England, was strongly influenced by the invasion of Strongbow in 1172.
 Many Irish clanns, sept names were intermixed and family groupings became almost indistinguishable.

 Early History of the O'Cashen family

-Another 258 words (18 lines of text) covering the years 1640, 1666, and 1667 are included under the topic Early O'Cashen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'Cashen research.
+Another 124 words (9 lines of text) covering the years 1640, 1666, and 1667 are included under the topic Early O'Cashen History in all our PDF Extended History products and printed products wherever possible.

 O'Cashen Spelling Variations

 Spelling variations of this family name include: McCashin, McCashen, O'Cashin, O'Cashen, O'Casheon, Cashion, Cashin, Cashon, Cassin, Cassion, McCashion, Mccashney, McCashon, McKasshine, Keshin, Casheen, Casain, Kasain, McCassin and many more.